 What Is Aesthetic Surgery Of The Ear Or Otoplasty?

-Ear surgery called Otoplasty is most commonly performed to reposition protruding ears closer to the head at Sargent Plastic Surgery in Salt Lake City and Bountiful, Utah.
+Ear surgery, called Otoplasty, is most commonly performed to reposition protruding ears closer to the head.
 Ears that “stick out” too far can cause ridicule and significant psychological distress.
 This operation can be designed to shape, position and size ears to a normal appearance.
 Ears are almost fully developed by 4-6 years of age so that an Otoplasty is typically performed at 4 or older.
 However, there is no age limit and an Otoplasty can be successfully performed on adults as well.
 Other ear deformities, such as “lop ears”, “cup ears”, or “constricted ears” can be corrected with reconstructive procedures.

 The goal is to produce symmetrical, natural looking ears that don’t protrude or have any evidence of being surgically corrected.